gulotmg/fpga-mcu-dac-adc-conversion-pipeline/README.md

 Acquisition pipeline built around an STM32 Nucleo-C031C6 and a Spartan-7 SEA/FPGA board.
-The FPGA design is developed in Vivado as fully custom, synthesizable VHDL (inferred ROMs, no vendor IP cores or external `.coe` files): it drives a TI DAC7311, used at 8-bit code resolution, to generate sine, triangle and sawtooth waveforms and provides a 500 kHz trigger that hardware-triggers the STM32 ADC via EXTI line 11.
+The FPGA design is developed in Vivado as fully custom, synthesizable VHDL.
+The FPGA drives a TI DAC7311, used at 8-bit code resolution, to generate sine, triangle and sawtooth waveforms and provides a 500 kHz trigger that hardware-triggers the STM32 ADC via EXTI line 11.